srthirum1/Final_Group_Project/README.md

 ## Data Source
 1) MLS Data, https://pro.mlslistings.com/, is deposited at "amazonaws.com" with the name 'big_main.csv".
-The dataset includes 4344 housing sale transactions in California for the period from 6/2020 till 6/2020.
+The dataset includes 4344 housing sale transactions in California for the period from 6/2020 till 6/2021.
 The dataset includes Street_Address	City, Zip_Code, SqFtTotal, Lot_Size, Age, BathsTotal, BedsTotal, BathsFull, BathsHalf, DOM, Year_Sold, Year_List, List_Price, Sale_Price, Listing_Date, Sale_Date, Year_Built.

 2) Additional Data set includes "county_zipcode.csv" which was deposited at "amazonaws.com".
 This files lists all the Zip Codes to County Name.
+It is from <a href="https://data.chhs.ca.gov/dataset/ead44d40-fd63-4f9f-950a-3b0111074de8/resource/ec32eece-7474-4488-87f0-6e91cb577458/download/covid19vaccinesbyzipcode_test.csv" target="_blank">California Health and Human Services Open Data Portal</a>

 ## Questions we Hope to answer:
 Motivation, Housing prices are a hot topic, especially During the COVID-19 Pandemic (Leading to increased demand for housing).
 We strive to build a Machine learning model to Guide investors, Potential Buyers, or Real estate professionals on housing prices per county.